-Patrick’s newest feature documentary Fight Like Soldiers Die Like Children, follows General Roméo Dallaire on his mission to end the use of child soldiers.
-The film will have its Canadian premiere April 2013 at the Hot Docs International Documentary Festival.
+Patrick’s feature documentary Fight Like Soldiers Die Like Children, follows General Roméo Dallaire on his mission to end the use of child soldiers.
+The film had its Canadian premiere in April 2013 at the Hot Docs International Documentary Festival.

 Digital Media Manager

 Phil Wilson began at White Pine Pictures soon after finishing his Bachelor of Arts in Communications with Honours at The University of Windsor.
 He has worked in many capacities at White Pine including web management, graphics, post-production, rights clearances, festival coordination and marketing.

 Phil was involved in several major documentary releases including the festival roll out of Shake Hands with the Devil: The Journey of Roméo Dallaire where he supported multiple high-profile festival appearances of the film.